lhbikos/ReC_MultivModel/docs/03-DataDx.md

 >>Across cases that were deemed eligible on the basis of the inclusion/exclusion criteria, missingness ranged from 0 to 36%.

-To analyze missingness at this level, we need a df that has only the variables of interest.
+To analyze missingness at the item level, we need a df that has only the variables of interest.
 That is, variables like *ID* and the *prop_miss* and *nmiss* variables we created will interfere with an accurate assessment of missingness.
 I will update our df to eliminate these.

 ```r